This page links to templates to identify chainring bolt circle diameters directly. You print out a template and lay the chainring down on it.

 Use this page in connection with our bolt-circle diameter cribsheet, which identifies the major brands and models associated with each bolt-circle pattern

 Below are thumbnail images with clickable links to full-sized PDF templates which you can print out.
 These templates cover bolt patterns for all bolt-on chainring models, old and new, of which we know.
-We are not entirely confident of dimensions for some chain rings with uneven bolt hole spacing: the ones with curved lines through them in the drawings.
-If you have corrections, please let us know.
+We are not absolutely suret of dimensions for some chain rings with uneven bolt hole spacing.
+If you have corrections, please send them in.

 |6 bolt holes,